 You can bike the road into the Red's Meadow Valley but you will want to be prepared for a steep descent into the valley and traffic.

 Mountain biking is generally not permitted in the Reds Meadow Valley and is not permitted anywhere in Devils Postpile National Monument.

-The campground is closed due to damage in 2019.
+The campground is closed due to damage.
 The campground has been closed since 2016 and the park is now asking visitors for their thoughts on if the campground should re-open or stay a day-use area.

 Minaret Vista - Inyo National Forest